How to Enroll in the Program

 Students may also initiate their own pro bono projects and arrange their own placements as long as students receive prior approval.
 You may request approval for a new project by emailing us with the details of your placement.

 Students are also encouraged to make an appointment with Sarah Bookbinder in the Office of Professional and Career Development to discuss options for a Pro Bono Program placement.
 Appointments can be made through Symplicity.

 Accumulating & Reporting Pro Bono Hours

 All pro bono hours must be recorded on Symplicity.
 After recording hours, students must print their log, have it signed by a supervisor, and submit a copy of the signed form to PCD.
 Hours without a supervisor's signature will not count towards the pro bono requirement.

 The Pro Bono Program is not mandatory.
 However, students may count pro bono hours towards their Experiential Learning & Professional Development Requirement.
 You must bring the Professional Development Requirement form to your supervisor to sign.
-The form is available online and in PCD, and must be returned to the Academic Services Office.
+The form is available online [PDF] and in PCD, and must be returned to the Academic Services Office.